Pedro (card game): California Pedro

 The players are each dealt nine cards, three at a time, after which bidding begins to the right of the dealer with the lowest possible bid being 6.
 If a player does not wish to bid, they "pass" the bid onto the next player.
 When the bidding comes back around to the dealer, the highest bid gets to call the suit.
 If a team does not make their bid their point total is negatively affected by the bid amount.
 When the suit has been called, players discard all non-suited cards (except the other five, or pedro, of the same color).
 Some play that a discarded trump can be grabbed by any player but I have seen rules that say no. This is to keep players from discarding low trump in hope of a better one.
 Also the 2 of trump stays with whomever has it.
 Making 16/32 very difficult.
 Then they are dealt the number of cards needed to reach 6.
 When the deal comes back around to the dealer, the dealer then sorts through the remaining deck and picks out the cards he needs to bring their hand up to 6.
 If there are more than 6 suited cards remaining in the deck, the dealer can take all of them but must reduce the number of cards in his hand to 5 on the first play.
 In order to win the game a team must have 52 or more points as well as claim and make the bid.

 Also unique to California Pedro is that when a player bids 16 and makes the bid that total is doubled to equal 32 as a bonus, because it is so rare.
 One unofficial rule of California Pedro is no "table talk".
 In other words, no player is allowed to make subtle hints of his/her hand to their respective teammate in relation to their bid or potential play.
 There is no official penalty for "table talk" and it is loosely enforced at best.

 One variation of California Pedro has the J worth 1 point.
 The total trump cards add up to 14.

 Another variation of California Pedro allows a team to "Shoot [for] the moon."
 They must make a 14 point bet.
 If they don't take 14 points, they lose the game.
 If they do, they win the game.
 Often done when one team is down and the other team is about to win.

-California Pedro can be enjoyed with wine, excessive arguing, and stubborn yet very strategic play.
-This variation is extremely popular in Southern Monterey County (King City, CA), Jackson, CA and Ferndale, CA.